 When a rep first sets a goal, motivation to achieve it is usually high.
 As time passes, however, the busyness of keeping up with daily tasks can overshadow that goal, and the rep's focus on it can slide.
 The same is true for busy managers who too often coach to the moment: they see a problem with a presentation and tell the rep how to do it better next time.
 Or they listen in on a cold call and tell the rep how he or she needs to improve.

 Conversely, when a rep reaches a goal, be certain to celebrate it.
-One of the most meaningful things you can (continued on page 2)
+One of the most meaningful things you can do as a leader, says Rosen, is to (continued on page 2)